SolidLabResearch/miravi-a-linked-data-viewer/README.md

   When enabled, the REST endpoint for the on-chain verification needs to be specified (cfr. configuration excerpt below).

-Verification features can be configured in the top-level `"features"` object, as shown in the configuration example above.
+Verification features can be configured in the top-level `"features"` object, as shown in the following configuration excerpt:

 ```json
   {